Use a Computer & Free Wi-Fi

-The librarian may assess a 30 minute time limit on computer use per day if computers are in demand.
-The computers may be used up to five minutes before closing time.
+The librarian may assess a 60 minute time limit on computer use per day if computers are in demand.
+The computers may be used up to 10 minutes before closing time.
 Patrons are expected to be conscientious of others waiting to use the computers/internet.
-Patrons must sign in before use and/or accessing the internet.
+Patrons must sign in before use.

 The library does not offer e-mail accounts.
-Patrons may sign up with an e-mail provider such as Hotmail or Netscape to send and receive e-mail through a browser.
+Patrons may sign up with an e-mail provider such as Hotmail, Gmail, or Yahoo to send and receive e-mail through a browser.

 Users are urged to respect the sensibilities of others when accessing information that may reasonably be offensive to someone else.
 However, absolute privacy for patrons using electronic resources in the library cannot be guaranteed.
 There exists a possibility of inadvertent viewing by other patrons, either by watching the user's screen, or because a user may leave the screen unattended.

 The Stanwood Public Library has no control of the Internet and its resources, and assumes no responsibility for the quality, accuracy, or currency of any Internet resource.
 Patrons should question the validity of some of the information found on the Internet.